PointsUnknown/PointsUnknown.github.io/_posts/2019-10-30-03_Geocoding_Joining_Point_Data.md

 ---
 layout: post
-title:  03 - Geocoding and Joining Point Data
+title:  04 - Geocoding Point Data
 category: QGIS
 navigation_weight: 4
 description: This tutorial will guide you through the necessary steps to bring in a csv file with address data into QGIS and geocode it, generating a point shapefile.
 In addition, you will learn how to join point data to polygons aggregating it at a larger geographic level.
+active: true
 ---
 # Datasets
 In this tutorial will be using the following datasets: